actix/examples/sqlx_todo/README.md

 cargo run
 ```

 By default application will be available on `http://localhost:5000`.
-If you wish to change address or port you can do it insde `.env` file.
+If you wish to change address or port you can do it inside `.env` file